 Swiss chocolatier and confectioner Frederick Belmont (née Fritz Bützer) opened the first Bettys in 1919 in Harrogate, expanding during the 1920s to Bradford and Leeds and eventually, to York in 1937.
 Here, Betty’s tea rooms present a luxury art deco interior with live violin music, lavish window displays, wood panels and ornate mirrors designed in the spirit of the RMS Queen Mary by the actual London craftsmen of the famous liner.
 Look out for one of the mirrors in the basement bar, where many American and Canadian bomber crews signed their names with a diamond-tipped pen during WWII.

 As it happens with such popular places, Bettys tearoom gets busy relatively quickly and you can often see visitors queuing outside for a table.
-Luckily, it not too long until you get in and find yourself eyeing their delicious menu.
+Luckily, it doesn’t take long until you get in and find yourself eyeing their delicious menu.
 Bettys offers a gorgeous selection of meals – including traditional Yorkshire and Swiss dishes -, blend teas, luxury chocolate boxes, signature cakes and pastry options.
 I was a big fan of their famous “Fat Rascal”, a giant fruit scone, hand decorated with a funny cherry and almond face!

 Bettys York | 6-8 St Helen’s Square, York YO1 8QP